-Another reason why you would bet on .NET is high security requirements of your project.
+Another reason for choosing .NET developers is high security requirements of your project.
 Along with the fact that the entire .NET ecosystem is supported by Microsoft, it is also a mature platform with tried and tested frameworks, libraries, and security components.
 So onboarding experienced and skilled .NET engineers, you also guarantee the reliability of your system.

 You may even want to find and hire .NET developers that have certain Microsoft certifications to address specific requirements of your project.